 The Main Tasks For Developing Your Conversational Ability

 Like the others, the site's section on making conversation covers a lot of ground.
 This article will provide a quick list of the main 'To Do' items that come out of it.
 It won't cover the 'how to' or principles behind each step, which the articles themselves go into.
-I'll just give an overview to focus what you need to do in the real world.
+I'll just give an overview to clarify what you need to do in the real world.
 Of course, skip the items you already have handled, or which don't apply to you.

 Identify the aspects of conversation you want to work on

 It's okay if all you can think of at first is, "I dunno... uh...
 I just want to get better at talking to people".
 You can still go out and practice with a vaguer goal like that.
-You don't need to break things down into a thousand smaller ones.
-However, it's also helpful if you have something more specific you want to work on.
+You don't need to break things down into a thousand sub-objectives.
+However, it's also helpful if you have something specific you want to work on.
 Some examples may be:

 - Making more natural small talk